Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 Which tenants send 1099s for rent?

-If you use a payment-processing platform that doesn’t include 1099 generation and filing, you are responsible for reporting the income.
+Key point: If your tenant doesn’t provide a 1099, or if you use a payment-processing platform that doesn’t include 1099 generation and filing, you are responsible for reporting the income.

 Pro tip: TurboTenant uses Stripe to process payments.
 When a TurboTenant landlord reaches the income threshold, Stripe will generate a 1099 for them.
 You can learn more about Stripe’s 1099 filing requirements here.